 Important timing issues include:

 - Report the injury quickly.
-Waiting gives the employer or insurer room to argue that the injury happened somewhere else or was not serious.
+Waiting gives the employer or insurer room to argue that the injury happened somewhere else, was not serious, or was not reported correctly.

 - The 21-day notice issue matters.
-Notice within 21 days protects your ability to receive benefits retroactive to the date of injury, unless the employer already had knowledge.
+Notice within 21 days can protect your ability to receive benefits retroactive to the date of injury, unless the employer already had knowledge.

 - The 120-day notice deadline is critical.
 If notice is not given within 120 days, workers’ compensation benefits may be barred unless a legal exception applies.